 Various factors have to be considered before choosing a baseboard.
 These factors are discussed below.

 The style of your home is the first factor that you should consider when buying a baseboard.
 The house design will inform your choice of baseboards.
 If your house is traditional, the flat style type of baseboard will work well with the design.
 However, if your home is the classical and elegant type, it is best to go for the ornate style baseboard.

 In trying to add color and beautification to your room, it is important you don’t over-stretch it so that you won’t end up making everything clumsy and rough.
 This is why the height of the ceiling matters when installing a baseboard.
-Generally, it is expected that the height of your baseboard should not exceed 7 percent the height of the ceiling.
-However, the power to give your room the desired beautification is all yours, but be sure you are using the appropriate height of s baseboard.
+Generally, it is expected that the height of your baseboard should not exceed 7% of the ceiling height.
+However, the power to give your room the desired beautification is all yours, but be sure you are using the appropriate baseboard height.

 This largely depends on where and what the baseboard will be used.
-Generally, the Medium-Density Fiberboard MDF is the most popular baseboard in use because of its distinct characteristics and one of the most economical baseboards.
-However, MDF may not be the best option for some who desire to use a baseboard in a moisture environment.
+Generally, the medium-density fiberboard (MDF) is the most popular baseboard because it's econimical and offers distinct characteristics.
+However, MDF may not be the best option for some who desire to use a baseboard in an environment with moisture.
 Polymeric baseboards are known for their water resistance, making them the best option for a moist environment.
 Thus, your choice of material should depend on where it is to be used and the purpose it will serve.

 The price of baseboards is dependent on several factors.
-The type of material used, the design and the style are some of these factors.
-The MDF and pine baseboard are generally less expensive, especially when they come in the flat, flexible and jointed style.
+The type of material used, the design, and the style are some of these factors.
+The MDF and pine baseboards are generally less expensive, especially when they come in the flat, flexible, and jointed style.
 On average, baseboards cost between $100 to $1,345.